Arch bridge

 An arch bridge is a bridge with abutments at each end shaped as a curved arch.
-Arch bridges work by transferring the weight of the bridge and its loads partially into a horizontal thrust restrained by the abutments at either side.
+Arch bridges work by transferring the weight of the bridge and its loads partially into a horizontal thrust restrained by the abutments at either side, and partially into a vertical load on the arch supports.
 A viaduct (a long bridge) may be made from a series of arches, although other more economical structures are typically used today.